 In these recordings, made in April-May 2014, Portnov communicates with the ex-head of the main department of justice of the Ministry of Justice of Ukraine in Crimea, Sergei Korovchenko, and the ex-deputy of the Verkhovna Rada of Ukraine, Lev Mirimsky.

 So, in one of the recordings made on April 5, 2014, Lev Mirimsky speaks on the phone with Andrei Portnov.
-At that time, Portnov had not been in Ukraine for two months - he left in February 2014 through the Goptovka checkpoint towards Russia.
+Portnov had not been in Ukraine for two months at that time; he left in February 2014 through the Goptovka checkpoint towards Russia.
 Portnov and Mirimsky agree to meet the next day at the Ukraine Hotel in Moscow.

 The next day, April 6, 2014, Portnov calls Sergei Korovchenko from Mirimsky’s phone.
 This is the ex-head of the main department of justice of the Ministry of Justice of Ukraine in the Autonomous Republic of Crimea, assistant and confidant of Andrei Portnov.
 Korovchenko, judging by the audio, organized the meeting between Portnov and Mirimsky in Moscow.
 During this telephone conversation, Korovchenko confirms that he is following Portnov’s instructions.